beaverseven/Optical_Character_Recognition/readme.md

+This is an app intended to extract words/characters from an image using OpenCv.

 Step to run application locally:
 Step 1:	Create the copy of the project.
 Step 2: Open command prompt and change your current path